Call for Papers: Special Issue on Public Service Interpreting

 Public Service Interpreting: Paving the Way to Social Justice Through Professionalization

-Stefanos Vlachopoulos & Sotiris Livas (eds.)
+Sotiris Livas & Stefanos Vlachopoulos (eds.)

 Public Service Interpreting (PSI) has been increasingly investigated by scholars in the field of Translation and Interpreting (T&I) Studies.
 The 2023 Handbook of Public Service Interpreting is one of the many recent publications in this line of inquiry.
 PSI encompasses the provision of interpreting services in public institutions and state-controlled organizations, such as hospitals, courts, schools, and social services.
 Its main purpose is to ensure that non-native users can access public services, thus exercising their basic rights, and fulfilling their fundamental responsibilities toward the country where they reside (Corsellis, 2005).
 As such, PSI is closely associated with providing support to allophone users who are mainly disadvantaged, in transit, in a precarious state, and, subsequently, in urgent need of services aiming to alleviate their vulnerability.
 Similarly, PSI ensures that the state and its institutions fulfill due diligence towards citizens and residents regardless of sex, age, color, creed, language, culture, and place of origin.